This is a gear review about the best power banks for backpacking 2023.

 > Availability – they are super popular and selling out quickly.

-The Anker 733 Power Bank has 2 USB-C ports and 1 USB-A port and you can use all three at the same time to charge multiple devices.
+The Anker 733 Power Bank has 2 USB-C ports and 1 USB-A port and you can charge up to three devices at the same time.
 And when I talk about multiple devices, it can even charge a laptop as well as standard smartphones and tablets.

-With 10000 mAH of battery storage, it can charge an Apple iPhone 13 a total of 2.1 times.
+With 10000 mAh of battery storage, it can charge an Apple iPhone 15 Pro a total of 1.9 times.
 When you are hiking or backpacking that should be enough for most people.
-But if you are also carrying a backpacking camera, Handheld Hiking GPS, or GPS Hiking Watch then it will be handy to charge all of them at the same time.
+If you are also carrying a backpacking camera, Handheld Hiking GPS, or GPS Hiking Watch then it will be handy to charge all of them at the same time.

 The unit weighs 11.3 oz / 320 grams which is acceptable considering you will no longer need to carry a wall charger with you.
 And comes with a 2-year warranty.